calculix/cae/README.md

 # Downloads

 First of all you can use the source code and run *ccx_cae.py* from terminal.
 Pay attention to [prerequisites](#prerequisites).

-Or download Ubuntu binaries, extract archive and run *ccx_cae*.
-Both sources and binaries are on [Google Drive](https://drive.google.com/drive/folders/1rrnOfIcu9gZ42I-r5-pVQMWRTp9Pp3IW).
+Otherwise you may download binaries (only Ubuntu is supported), extract archive and run *ccx_cae*.
+Both sources and binaries could be found on [release page](https://github.com/imirzov/ccx_cae/releases).

 <br/><br/>